Lucas-C/ludochaordic/content/2025-03-17-a-review-of-html-linters.md

 Second, I fed the HTML linters some common & "problematic" HTML mistakes, to see if they were able to detect them.

 The HTML file tested can be found there: [horribly-broken-page.html](https://github.com/Lucas-C/ludochaordic/blob/master/content/test-html-linters/horribly-broken-page.html).
+It is served over HTTP there: [horribly-broken-page.html](https://chezsoi.org/lucas/blog/test-html-linters/horribly-broken-page.html).

 The table below lists, for each issue of this HTML test file, if each linter is able to detect it: